metadriverse/metadrive/README.md

 python -m pgdrive.examples.profile_pgdrive
 ```

+Note that please do not run the above command in the folder that has a sub-folder called `./pgdrive`.

 ## Quick Start

 Please run the following line to drive the car in the environment manually with keyboard!